joanpablo/reactive_forms/README.md

 ## Focus/Unfocus from **FormControl**

 There are some cases where we want to add or remove focus on a UI TextField without the interaction of the user.
-For that particular cases you can use **FormControl.focus()** or **FormControl.unfocus()**.
+For that particular cases you can use **FormControl.focus()** or **FormControl.unfocus()** methods.

 ```dart
 final form = FromGroup({